hikoworks/hikogui/docs/how_to/how_to_make_custom_widgets.md

 key-bindings.

 In this example, the widget intercepts a grapheme being entered on the keyboard.
-Graphemes are what a user of a language preceives what a single character is, this may be one or more unicode code-points where accents are composed on top of a base character.
+Graphemes are what a user of a language perceives what a single character is, this may be one or more unicode code-points where accents are composed on top of a base character.
 The function returns `true` to signify that it handled the event and that further processing of the bundle of events should stop.